clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 together with their statuses.

-``-list-cns`` will display a more detailled view (number of instances, available esources, etc...) of each of those nodes.
+``-list-cns`` will display a more detailled view (number of instances, available esources, etc.) of each of those nodes.

 ``-list-cncis`` will give you information about the current CNCI VMs and their statuses.